 Remember, neglect can be intentional or unintentional.
 Some nursing homes are understaffed.
 That’s still a form of negligence.

-What Types of Actions Amount to Nursing Home Abuse?
+What Types of Actions Amount to Nursing Home Abuse in Florida?

 Physical abuse is probably the most easily detectable type of nursing home abuse.
 Slapping, hitting and kicking are all actions that can leave a visible mark.
 Nursing homes have a duty of care that includes preventing all types of abuse and neglect, however.